kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

 ## Support and Resistance
-Examing the image above of the detected price swing levels, it is clear that the indicator picks up some movements that are not significant levels.
+Examing the image of the detected price swing levels above, it is clear that the indicator picks up some movements that are not significant levels.
 As such, we need a way to filter these out, so that we are left with more significant support and resistance levels.
 To do this, I will disregard levels detected that last fewer than 1 candle.
 The code snippet below accomplishes this.